ntibreymaximus/adakings_backend/UNIFIED_DEPLOY_GUIDE.md

 2. **Configuration**: Update your `.env` file with the necessary variables
 3. **Workflow**: Use the new simplified commands shown above
 4. **Git**: The new system will work with your existing git repository
+5. **Workflow Benefits**: Enjoy the new atomic commit handling and clean git history

-The unified system maintains all the functionality of the previous system while significantly reducing complexity!
+The unified system maintains all the functionality of the previous system while significantly reducing complexity and improving git workflow!